-A 9% application will receive up to four points for proposing unique features that contribute to the Development and benefit the residents, and that are not already considered as part of another scoring category.
+A 9% application will receive up to four points for proposing unique features that contribute to the Development and benefit the residents, or the surrounding community and that are not already considered as part of another scoring category.
+This may include unit and common area amenities, financial structure, community support, location, and/or services offered to all residents.